 Impact(s) Mitigation Measure(s) Timing of Implementation Responsible Agency or Party facilities, and bike lane access to transit facilities when feasible.
-TT 3.17.1-11 Project sponsors can and should build or fund a major transit stop within or near the development.
-TT 3.17.1.12 Local jurisdictions and transit agoncies can and should provide public transit incentives such as free or low cost monthly.
-Ongoing over the life of the Plan Ongoing over the life of the Plan Local agencies and project sponsors Local and transit TT 3.17.1-12 Local jurisdictions and transit agencies can and should provide public transit incentives such as free or low-cost monthly transit passes to employees, or free ride areas to residents and customers.
-TT 3.17.1-13 Local jurisdictions and project sponsors can and should incorporate bicycle lanes, routes and facilities into street systems, now subdivisions, and large developments.
-Ongoing over the life of the Plan Ongoing over the life of Local and transit agencies Local agencies new subdivisions, and large developments.
-TT 3.17.1-14 Local jurisdictions can and should require amenities for non-motorized transportation, such as secure and convenient bicycle parking.
-Ongoing over the life of the Plan Ongoing over the life of the Plan Local agencies TT 3.17.1-15 Local jurisdictions can and should ensure that the project enhances, and does not disrupt or create barriers to, non-motorized transportation.
-TT 3.17.1-16 Local jurisdictions can and should connect parks and open space through shared pedestrian/bike paths and trails to Ongoing over the life of the Plan Local agencies Local agencies encourage walking and bicycling.
-TT 3.17.1-17 Local jurisdictions can and should create bicycle lanes and walking paths directed to the location of schools, parks and other destination points.
-Ongoing over the life of the Plan Ongoing over the life of Local agencies TT 3.17.1-18 Local jurisdictions can and should work with the school districts to improve pedestrian and bike access to schools and to restore or expand school bus service using lower-emitting vehicles.
-TT 3.17.1-19 Local jurisdictions and transit agencies can and should provide information on alternative transportation options for the PlanOngoing over the life of the Plan Local agencies Local agencies consumers, residents, tenants and employees to reduce transportation-related emissions.
-TT 3.17.1-20 Local jurisdictions can and should educate consumers, residents, tenants and the public about options for reducing motor vehicle-related greenhouse gas emissions.
-Include information on trip reduction; trip linking; vehicle performance and efficiency (e.g., Ongoing over the life of the Plan Local agencies TT 3.17.1-21 Project Selection: Local jurisdictions can and should give priority to transportation projects that would contribute to a reduction in vehicle miles traveled per capita, while maintaining economic vitality and sustainability.
-Ongoing over the life of the Plan Ongoing over the life of Local agencies TT 3.17.1-22 System Interconnectivity: Local jurisdictions can and should create an interconnected transportation system that allows a shift in travel from private passenger vehicles to alternative modes, including public transit, ride sharing, car sharing, bicycling and walking, by incorporating the following: the Plan Local agencies Ensure transportation centers are multi-modal to allow transportation modes to intersect; Provide adequate and affordable public transportation choices, including expanded bus routes and service, as well as other transit choices such as shuttles, light rail, and rail;
+TT 3.17.1-11 Project sponsors can and should build or fund a major transit stop within or near the development. ✓ Ongoing over the life of the Plan✓ Ongoing over the life of the Plan ✓ Local agencies and project sponsors T3.17.1-12 Local jurisdictions and transit agencies can and should provide public transit incentives such as free or low-cost monthly transit passes to employees, or free ride areas to residents and customers.
+T3.17.1-13 Local jurisdictions and project sponsors can and should incorporate bicycle lanes, routes and facilities into street systems, new subdivisions, and large developments.
+T3.17.1-14 Local jurisdictions can and should require amenities for non-motorized transportation, such as secure and convenient bicycle parking.
+T3.17.1-15 Local jurisdictions can and should ensure that the project enhances, and does not disrupt or create barriers to, non-motorized transportation.
+T3.17.1-15 Local jurisdictions can and should connect parks and open space through shared pedestrian/bike paths and trails to encourage walking and bicycling.
+T3.17.1-17 Local jurisdictions can and should create bicycle lanes and walking paths directed to the location of schools, parks and other destination points.
+T3.17.1-18 Local jurisdictions can and should work with the school districts to improve pedestrian and bike access to schools and to restore or expand school bus service using lower-emitting vehicles.
+T3.17.1-19 Local jurisdictions and transit agencies can and should provide information on alternative transportation options for consumers, residents, tenants and employees to reduce transportation-related emissions.
+T3.17.1-20 Local jurisdictions can and should educate consumers, residents, tenants and the public about options for reducing motor vehicle-related greenhouse gas emissions.
+Include information on trip reduction; trip linking; vehicle performance and efficiency (e.g., keeping tires inflated); and low or zero-emission vehicles.
+T3.17.1-12 Project Selection: Local jurisdictions can and should give priority to transportation projects that would contribute to a reduction in vehicle miles traveled per capita, while maintaining economic vitality and sustainability.
+T3.17.1-12 System Interconnectivity: Local juri ✓ Ongoing over the life of the Plan project sponsors ✓ Local and transit agencies ✓ Local agencies